plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

 };
 ```

-We'll need to also inject the file data to the edit form, we didn't need to
+We'll need to also inject the file data into the edit form, we didn't need to
 before, but now it needs to know what are the available columns.
-Now that we're
-wrapping the edit component in two HOCs, we'll use Redux's compose to play
+Now that we're wrapping the edit component in two HOCs, we'll use Redux's
-nice.
+compose to play nice.

-This means that we need to first import the `compose` method from redux within our
+This means that we need to first import the `compose` method from Redux within our
 `src/DataTable/DataTableEdit.js` file:

 ```jsx